EU Agencies Network

 The medicines we take, the food we eat, the chemicals in our products are just some of the areas in which the EU Agencies make daily contributions to improving the lives of Europe's citizens.

 The 45 decentralised EU Agencies, headquartered across the EU Member States, touch the lives of 500 million EU citizens every day through their work.
 The Agencies contribute to the implementation of EU policies across a wide variety of fields, including health and safety, freedom and justice, innovation, research and business, and transport and satellite systems.

 EU Agencies Forum

 From 6-7 December 2016, policy makers, representatives of industry, civil society, EU institutions and public administration gathered at the European Parliament for a major conference dedicated to the work and contribution of the 45 EU Agencies and Joint Undertakings.

-High level speakers at the Agencies Forum included Vice-President of the European Parliament Mairead McGuinness, Vice-President of the European Commission Kristalina Georgieva and former President of the European Council, Herman Van Rompuy.
+High level speakers at the Agencies Forum included Vice-President of the European Parliament Mairead McGuinness, former Vice-President of the European Commission Kristalina Georgieva and former President of the European Council, Herman Van Rompuy.

 EFSA will lead the network until March 2018 in close consultation with the so-called Troika which includes previous chairs - EUIPO (2016) and Eurofound (2015) - along with the agencies pertaining to the Network.

 Since its inception the Network has assisted the EU Decentralised Agencies and Joint Undertakings regarding governance and management of resources, helping them to better deliver the numerous services they offer to EU citizens on legal, technical and scientific matters.
 The EU Network was created by the Heads of Agencies to enable a coordinated approach to information exchange and common position agreements.